Twice a Day Medication: How Many Hours Apart?

 The rule: anchor your two doses to your wake-up time and your wind-down time, separated by roughly 12 hours.
 If you wake at 5 PM and sleep at 8 AM, your doses might be 5:30 PM and 5:30 AM.
 The clock times don't matter.
 The spacing does.

 If your schedule rotates between day and night shifts, talk to your pharmacist about how to shift your dosing times gradually rather than jumping 12 hours overnight.
+Our guide on how to switch your medication times walks through the process step by step.

 Why twice a day is harder than once a day (and how to fix it)